jackbravo/condorest-django/README.md

 ### Installing

-Create your local `.env` file based on the template file `local.env`.
+Create your local `.env` file based on the template file `local.env`, by running this command:

+    cp local.env .env

 Create a database and user on your postgres server.
 For example running this commands (if using ubuntu append `sudo -u postgres` to both commands):